JHU-PL-Lab/www-fpse/lecture/coding-guidelines.md

 **Pattern match and destructure.** Pattern matching and `let`-destructuring (e.g. `let a, b = ... in ...`) are some of OCaml's clearest tools, and they express intent very explicitly.
 Use them liberally.

 **Do not write long anonymous functions.** Anonymous functions should always be short.
 If one becomes long, then help your reader by naming it, thereby making it no longer anonymous.
-This frequently applies to function arguments to mapping and folding; if the argument is long and inlined, the behavior is mysterious.

 **Options over exceptions.** Exceptions for recoverable failures require the programmer to _remember_ to catch them.
 Options _force_ the programmer to handle them.
 Don’t leave anything up to chance, and favor options in your interfaces.
 Results allow you to express reasons for failure and can be a good alternative to options.